-This has shown to be a reliable set of default settings handling cloud hosts connecting to a controller in the same VPC, or in a nearby VPC in another availability zone of the same cloud, or from another cloud, or as a "road warrior" VPN use case.
+This has shown to be a reliable set of default settings handling cloud hosts connecting to a controller in the same VPC, in a nearby VPC in another availability zone of the same cloud, from another cloud, or as a "road warrior" VPN use case.

 For cloud hosts in the same VPC and/or nearby VPC in the same cloud and same cloud region, it may be desirable to shrink the failover window to under 30 seconds.
 Any less than this could create "flapping" issues with a client being in an ongoing unstable state jumping back and forth between two VNS3 controllers.

 There are three variables for controlling the failover window: "ping", "ping-restart" and "hand-window".